nus-cs2030s/2324-s2/docs/22-exception.md

     After taking this unit, students should:

-    - understand about handling java exceptions and how to use the `try`-`catch`-`finally` blocks
+    - understand the handling of Java exceptions and how to use the `try`-`catch`-`finally` blocks
     - understand the hierarchy of exception classes and the difference between checked and unchecked exceptions
-    - be able to create their own exceptions
+    - be able to create new types of exceptions
     - understand the control flow of exceptions
     - be aware of good practices for exception handling

 One of the nuances of programming is having to write code to deal with exceptions and errors.
-Consider writing a method that reads in a single integer value from a file.
+Consider writing a method that reads a single integer value from a file.
 Here are some things that could go wrong:

 - The file to read from may not exist
 - The file to read from exists, but you may not have permission to read it